octo-technology/OpenTezos/docs/deploy-a-node/installation.md

 ### Install Rust

-Compiling Tezos requires the Rust compiler, version 1.44.0, and the Cargo package manager to be installed.
+Compiling Tezos requires the Rust compiler, and the Cargo package manager to be installed.

 ```shell
 $ cd $HOME